angegar/angegar.github.io/docs/Kubernetes/kubernetes-helm/README.md

 #### Navigate

-Open the [http://localhost](http://localhost) url to read the devcloud web site.
+Open the `http://localhost` url to read the DevCloud web site.

 > ***Learnings***
 >